exvim/ex-gsearch/README.md

 - Filter search result by ex-gsearch's powerful filter method.
 - Jump to the search result.

-ex-gsearch is also a part of [exVim](https://github.com/exvim/main) project
+ex-gsearch is also a part of [exVim](https://github.com/exvim/main) project.

 ## Requirements